young-rex/social-via-email/README.md

 **This is safe.** As described in [Tech Stack and Security](#7-tech-stack-and-security), the app has no server — the OAuth token is short-lived (1 hour), stored only in browser memory, and cleared when you close the tab, refresh, or sign out.

 Once you grant permissions, the popup closes and you are signed in.
+If this is your first time with OAuth 2.0, see [Section 6](#6-oauth-20-granting-and-revoking-access) for a step-by-step screenshot walkthrough.

 ### 4.2.
 First-Time Initialization